bailey572/cplusplus/GnuTools/project/Makefile.md

 release | sets compiler flags variable before calling all test | calls release before building and running the boost unit test based files before executing each test

+Before you try and run the file, make sure you look at the system you will be running on and used the correct values for CXX and BOOST_ROOT.

 ## Summary

 There is a lot more to variables in makefiles but this will get you started.